Arthur William Baynham (1856-1905)

 Census - 1881

-Also living with them are Elizabeth’s mother Eliza Pye (47) and her younger siblings Thomas (14) and Louisa (12), who are both at school.
+Also living with them were Elizabeth’s mother Eliza Pye (47) and her younger siblings Thomas (14), who was working at a glassworks and Louisa (12), who was at school.

-The children’s birth certificates also show more of Arthur’s various occupations during this time : so in December 1879 he had been a labourer on [the] highway; in April 1881, a labourer at [a] railway station; in May 1881, a wagoner at [a] railway station; in September 1883, a railway labourer; in March 1886, a railway company waggoner; in October 1889, a town commissioners’ labourer.
+The children’s birth certificates also showed more of Arthur’s various occupations during this time: in December 1879 he had been a labourer on [the] highway; in April 1881, a labourer at [a] railway station; in May 1881, a wagoner at [a] railway station; in September 1883, a railway labourer; in March 1886, a railway company waggoner; in October 1889, a town commissioners’ labourer.

-They also show that the family moved to 26 Oxford Street, Pleck, Walsall some time between September 1883 and March 1886.
+The certificates also showed that the family moved to 26 Oxford Street, Pleck, Walsall some time between September 1883 and March 1886.

 Census - 1891

-On both birth certificates, their father is described as a railway labourer.
+On both birth certificates, their father was described as a railway labourer.

 Census - 1901

 Their last child, Harry was born on 3rd April 1903, also at 26 Oxford Street.
-On Harry’s birth certificate, his father is described as a railway drayman.
+On Harry’s birth certificate, his father was recorded as a railway drayman.

 Shortly after Harry’s birth, the family appears to have moved to 12 Oxford Street, next door to where their eldest son Arthur was living with his young family at number 14.